Israeli Air Force Flight Academy: Pilot Selection

 Those who pass the gibush embark on a three-year journey to earn their wings, which includes extensive flight training, infantry training, an officer's course, and studies towards an academic degree (a B.A. or BSc).
 The prospective pilots are evaluated constantly, and the vast majority of those who begin flight training do not make it through the full program.
-Those expelled from the course will either remain in the air force in a non-flying capacity, or transfer to an army unit.
+Those dropped from the course will either remain in the air force in a non-flying capacity, or transfer to an army unit.
 (This depends to a large degree on the stage at which they leave the course.)

 While in flying school, future pilots are sorted and assigned to train on different types of aircraft.
 Relatively few become fighter pilots (considered by many to be the most desirable assignment), while the remainder learn to fly helicopters, transport aircraft, or train as navigators.

 After a landmark 1994 High Court appeal by a Jewish immigrant from South Africa, Alice Miller, the Air Force was instructed to open its flight school to women.
 Miller passed her entrance exams, yet failed the medical tests and thus did not qualify.
 The first female fighter pilot, Roni Zuckerman, received her wings in 2001, although a female navigator had already graduated in 1998.

 While Israeli Arabs may volunteer to serve in the IDF, it is unclear whether they can seek air force training.
 In 2006, an Israeli Arab applied for the pilot program, but was not accepted.
 In 2009 the first Israeli Druze finished the course and received his wings.
 In early 2018, it was announced that a Bedouin candidate had been accepted into the pilot course.